As we head into a dry and hot summer, learn how to keep you and your family safe

 All applications are reviewed and processed in accordance with the Local Government Act 1993 and any changes made will be in accordance with the relevant sections of the Act.

 You must notify Council within thirty (30) days if a change to your rating category occurs.

 Periodically Council conducts audits and may change your rating category following such an event.

-If you are dissatisfied with Council’s declaration of the category of your land after it has been reviewed, you may appeal to the Land & Environment Court within 30 days of the declaration being made, under Section 526 of the Local Government Act, 1993.
-Download your Change of Category Application.
+If you are dissatisfied with Council’s declaration of the category of your land after it has been reviewed, you may appeal to the Land and Environment Court within thirty (30) days of the declaration being made, under Section 526 of the Local Government Act 1993.

 When Council is preparing its budget for the new financial year, it considers how much revenue will be generated from rates and charges.